Pasta Aglio e Olio Recipe (AKA Pasta With Garlic and Oil)

 If you ever find yourself in a scenario where you need to seduce Scarlett Johansson at midnight, may we suggest making Pasta Aglio e Olio from Jon Favreau’s Chef?
 If your date isn’t Scarlett Johansson, don’t sweat it.
 This recipe is perfect to make whenever you need to impress someone — a date, your mom, your father-in-law (who is hard to impress and the first time you met him he definitely had a shotgun on his lap), whoever!
 The garlic breath is worth it.

 This recipe is cheap and delicious — the name literally translates to “garlic and oil”.
-You’re going to need 6 ingredients: pasta noodles, garlic, olive oil, lemon, red chili flakes, and parsley (plus salt and pepper to taste).
+To make this, you just need 6 simple ingredients!

 Because this recipe cooks fairly quickly, we knew that it would be a good idea to have everything prepared and ready to go (this is also known as mise en place which is a concept we'll touch on in a future post).
 First off, we sliced our garlic as thinly we could.
 We also tried to get the slices to be as similarly sized as possible — the garlic cooks quickly so any pieces that are smaller will likely be on the verge of burning by the time the larger chunks are perfectly cooked.
 Next up we chopped the parsley, cut the lemon in half, and had the salt, pepper, and red chili flakes ready to go.